Can pets eat Ube (Purple Yam)?

 Description

-Ube is a purple yam (Dioscorea alata) with violet flesh, grown in tropical regions and used in Filipino dishes such as ube halaya, pandesal fillings, cakes, ice cream, and milk drinks.
-It is starchy and mildly sweet, with natural anthocyanin pigments that give strong color.
-Plain cooked ube provides carbohydrates and some fiber.
+Ube is a purple yam (Dioscorea alata) with violet flesh, used in Filipino dishes such as ube halaya, cakes, ice cream, and milk drinks.
+Starchy and mildly sweet with natural anthocyanin pigments.

 Most ube desserts are heavily sweetened with condensed milk, sugar, butter, or coconut cream.
-Ube flavoring powders and syrups may include color additives and artificial flavors.
-These dessert-style products are very different from plain boiled or steamed yam.
+Ube powders and syrups may include artificial flavors and color additives.

 Ube jam jars and pastry fillings are sticky and easy to lick from utensils or wrappers.
 Keep dessert prep scraps and packaging sealed between use.